FAQ

 People typically initially suspect bed bugs when they discover the bites.
 Bed bug bites are similar in size to that of mosquito bites.
 They are also itchy like mosquito bites.
 However, bed bugs tend to bite in a row.
 If you have 3-4 bites in a row along your body, it may be bed bugs.
 You can also look for “evidence” of bed bugs within your bed, couch, or other furniture.
 Fecal matter looks like pin point black dots that can not be rubbed off.
 Shell casings of the bugs is another sign of evidence.

 Finding bites, but no evidence?
 Our bed bug dog can come search just about any area (homes, office buildings, locker rooms, cars, buses, etc).
-Tracker and Scout’s highly trained, keen sense of smell can locate even a small number of bugs and can identify exactly where the bugs are hiding.
+Tracker and Zeppelin’s highly trained, keen sense of smell can locate even a small number of bugs and can identify exactly where the bugs are hiding.
 Finding the bugs and treating early, will definitely save time and money in the long run.

 Bed bugs put off a very distinct type of pheromone.
 Most bugs put of pheromones when they are scared, hungry, or ready to mate.
 Bed bugs do that as well, however, they also put off a pheromone to attract other bed bugs back to their nesting place.
 They like to live together in clusters.
 Our bed bug dogs are trained to identify this scent and alert (by sitting) when they have found it.